 This year, the World Cup is being held in the UK.
-Australian fans will be willing the Wallabies on to victory in the hope that they’ll be able to beat England on their home turf and even things out for what happened in Australia in 2003.
+Fans across the world will be tuning in, but it is those from Australia and England who will be most excited after the two teams were drawn against each other in Pool A. Australian fans will be temporarily ditching their NRL merchandise and any rivalries they may have in favour of supporting the Wallabies in the hope that they’ll be able to beat England on their home turf and even things out for what happened in Australia in 2003.
+Regardless of the result, there is no doubt it will be a great spectacle to watch.

 As it stands, Australia are at about 10/1 on betting sites such as bet365, but that could all change as we get closer to the first kick-off.